Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <p>
-  The server side will determine if there are any valid surveys for this device ID and return something similar to:
+  The server side will determine if there are any valid surveys for this device ID and return something similar to the following:
 </p>
 <pre>{
   "result":[